miracle-the-V/bigdecimal-math/README.md

 [LGPL v3.0](http://www.gnu.org/copyleft/lesser.html),  so use and modification in basically any application is supported/allowed with no further support or any sort of warranty attached.<br>
+Package is renamed from original org.nevec.rjm to io.github.miraclefoxx.math to preserve the possibility of improving the library.